msmixj/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
+    We imported datetime, logging, multiprocessing, os, platform, sqlite3, sys and time
-1. Where do we set the TASK_DURATION_SECONDS?
+2. Where do we set the TASK_DURATION_SECONDS?
+    We set this on line 40 of the code
-1. How many functions are defined?
+3. How many functions are defined?
+    7 functions are defined
-1. What are the function names?
+4. What are the function names? recreate_database create_table
+    drop_table
+    insert_pet
+    process_one
+    process_two
+    process_three
-1. In general, what does each function do?
+5. In general, what does each function do?
+    Each function does what the function is called
-1. Where does the execution begin?
+6. Where does the execution begin?
 Hint: generally at the end of the file.
+    When we run the function p1.start()
-1. How many processes do we start?
+7. How many processes do we start?
+    We start 3 processes
-1. How many records does each process insert?
+8. How many records does each process insert?
+    2 records for each process

 In this first run, we start 3 processes, each inserting 2 records into a shared database